EdanurOzdmr/quote/README.md

 `$ composer require devpackage/quote
 `

-Add service provider at config/app.php if you're using Laravel 5.4 and below.
-Latest Laravel versions have auto dicovery and automatically add service provider.
-If you want to add your own quote, simply add it to the last line of the directory at config/quoteconfig.php.
+Once Devpackage Quotes is installed, you need to register the service provider.
+Open up config/app.php and add the following to the providers key.

+`Devpackage\Quote\QuoteServiceProvider::class
+`Also, register the Facade like so:

 ```